cordy001/TermuxNetHunter/README.md

 Then Choose N to use the current images (recommended)

-if you want you can Choose Y to re Download the image/iso files (be careful have some error)
+if you want, you can Choose Y to re-download the image/iso files again (be careful have some error)

 ![data_005](assets/data_003.jpg)